Tutorial: Boundary Conditions

 problem = LBVP([T, tau_T1, tau_T2])

-# Register the lifted tau terms and scalar parameters
+# Register the lifted tau terms and the scalar parameters

 lb2 = derivative_basis(z_basis, 2)